What is telematics?

 Fleet managers can get a birds-eye view of their entire fleet, checking the overall health, profitability, vehicle maintenance, and productivity of the fleet.

-Benefits of fleet telematics include:
+Benefits and use cases of fleet telematics include:

-Improved safety and security — Monitoring how vehicles are driven assists managers to provide tailored driver safety programs, targeting specific habits — speeding, seatbelt use, harsh braking or acceleration, or other unsafe driving behaviours — using actual driving data for more effective coaching.
+Improved safety and security — Monitoring how vehicles are driven assists managers to provide tailored driver safety programs, targeting specific habits — speeding, idling, seatbelt use, harsh braking or acceleration, or other unsafe driving behaviours — using actual driving data for more effective coaching.
 Connected dashcams can complement driving data for an extra layer of safety and security.
 Asset protection is improved with tracking devices providing a real-time status that can trigger a notification if the equipment is used outside authorised hours or locations.

 Efficiency and productivity — Vehicle tracking gives supervisors a commanding view of fleet operations, leading to a better allocation of resources across job sites and usage tracking across the entire fleet of vehicles.
 Dispatchers can also use incoming telematics data to send the most efficient vehicle to a new job, and optimise route planning.